-In this course, students will examine the main theories and principles of psychological assessment.
-Furthermore, they will analyze the methods for the selection, development and critical evaluation of psychological tests (intelligence, personality, aptitude, interest and achievement).
-Finally, they will apply the techniques studied for the development of psychological assessment instruments.
+In this course, students will examine the main principles of psychological theories and assessment.
+Furthermore, they will analyze the methods for the selection, development, and critical evaluation of psychological tests (intelligence, personality, aptitude, interest, and achievement).
+Additionally, students will apply the techniques for the development of psychological assessment instruments with emphasis on the ethical aspects of the field of study.